-Localization metrics deep dive: Order to proposal KPI
+Localization metrics deep dive: From request to proposal

 Factors affecting this KPI